itarck/fancoil/README.md

 | service || long-run for request | go-loop | support for sync and async |
 | schedule || once/periodic | | e.g. init process | |

-## Design Pattern of Core-Tool
+## Design Pattern of "Homies"

-Core-Tool seems to be a design pattern, most machines are generated in the Core-Tool way.
-The core is a hashmap which can contain config data, internal atom, external dependencies etc.
+Multimethod + integrant seems to be a kind of design pattern, I call it "Homies".
+Most machines are generated in the this way.
+The core of a homies is a hashmap which can contain config data, internal atom, external dependencies etc.

-## Life cycle of Core-Tool
+## Life cycle of "Homies"

 * Definition period: in fancoil.base, the abstraction of a machine is defined by defmulti.
     ``` clojure